Before I discovered Montessori, I just sort of went with the flow as far as toys go. I had no clue people used shelvesfor toy storage and display.

 5) It is easier to see what your child is interested in, and follow up on it with other activities.

 6) Your house will be cleaner.
 Even when I end up doing the cleaning, I find it’s easier when things have an assigned space.

 7) Small parts are more likely to stay together, encouraging longevity for toys that come in sets.

 8) It is more visually appealing.
 For everyone.

 10) Your kids will play more on their own.
-A well-prepared, beautiful, clean space that is set set up with their needs in mind won’t go unrewarded, if you catch my drift.
+A well-prepared, beautiful, clean space that is set up with their needs in mind won’t go unrewarded if you catch my drift.
 They will be drawn to it, I promise.

 Toy shelves for toddlers is a Montessori thing, but I would encourage everyone to use them instead of a toy box!
 A cleaner house and busier kids…goals, am I right?

-And you don’t have to give up the idea of a box of random toys all together.
+And you don’t have to give up the idea of a box of random toys altogether.
 We have a small bin next to one of our shelving units with all the randomness kids crave in it.

 Did you make the switch to shelves and see a difference in your child’s play?